directus/directus/packages/tsconfig/readme.md

 pnpm add @directus/tsconfig
 ```

-To use one of the configs, extend the `tsconfig.json` from it:
+To use one of the shared config, extend the local `tsconfig.json` from it:

 ```json
 {